 200 N. Spring St.

-Although Los Angeles’ City Hall is no longer the tallest building, it still dominates the immediate surroundings with its dignified, monumental lines and white-washed exterior.
+Although Los Angeles’ City Hall in the Historic Core is no longer the tallest building, it still dominates the immediate surroundings with its dignified, monumental lines and white-washed exterior.
 Completed in 1928, the Art Deco tower atop a more-or-less neoclassical base seems to declare itself an important landmark in an important city, which indeed it is.
 Head inside to see the huge, echoing rotunda with its imposing arches and marble floor, and take the elevator to the free observation deck on the 27th floor from which you’ll have a fantastic view of Los Angeles and its ever-changing skyline.

 Olvera Street